by Rebecca Holland

 On December 7, 1941 the Imperial Japanese Navy attacked the United States naval base at Pearl Harbor, drawing the US into World War II.
 Most of us know this.
-We’ve seen movies about it (admittedly not completely factual movies where we were more interested in Josh Hartnett vs. Ben Affleck), have read stories about the shock of the American people when it happened, and can recite “December 7, a date which will live in infamy” on demand.
+We’ve seen movies about it, have read stories about the shock of the American people when it happened, and can recite “December 7, a date which will live in infamy” on demand.

 That’s where a lot of our education about the Pacific side of things in World War II stops.
 Until we get to the bombings of Hiroshima and Nagasaki, where we pick up again.
 Sometimes we talk about Japanese internment camps in the US, but not really.
 When learning about World War II as kids in the United States, we focus heavily on the Holocaust and the European side.

-Luckily for me I had a dad who drilled a lot of the other details into my head, but when I visited the National Museum of the Pacific War in Fredericksburg, Texas last year, I was still surprised how much I didn’t know.
+I had a dad who drilled a lot of the other details into my head, but when I visited the National Museum of the Pacific War in Fredericksburg, Tex., last year, I was still surprised how much I didn’t know.

 This museum is incredible.
 It’s one of the most well done museums I’ve ever walked through, and even though I had a guide who took several hours to talk me through almost every single element of it, I still wanted more time.
 I could have spent all day here, so rich are the stories and enthralling is the planning that went into war on this side of the world.